dhruvgairola/dhruvgairola.github.io/_posts/2018-02-26-Cryptocurrency.md

 ### Week 1 : Intro to Crypto.
 **Crypto Hash Functions**
 * Bitcoin hash is 256 bits.
-* Cryptograpic hash fn are hash fns that have the following properties :
+* Cryptograpic hash functions are hash functions that have the following properties :
-  * Nobody can find a collision (even though they do exist).
+  1. Nobody can find a collision (even though they do exist).
     * Hash useful as a message digest.
 Compare 256 bit hashes to detect same object instead of actually comparing the objects.
-  * Hiding : Given H(x), it's impossible to find x.
+  2. Hiding : Given H(x), it's impossible to find x.
     * Achieve this by concat x with r (chosen from a min-entropy distribution i.e. highly spread out probability distribution) and hashing that i.e., given H(concat(r,x)), its impossible to find x.
     * Analogy : Seal value in envelope (commit to a value) and put it out there.
 Later we can open the envelope.
     * Commitment API :
       * commit(v) returns (H(concat(k,v)), k).
 Used to seal a value v and returns tuple. k is a random 256 bit value.
       * verify(c,k,v) returns (H(concat(k,v)) == c).
 Used to verify that a value v was the same as the value in the commitment.
       * API has the hiding property and also the collision free property.
-  * Puzzle friendly : Given y (high min entropy) and k, it is impossible to find x where H(concat(k,x))=y.
+  3. Puzzle friendly : Given y (high min entropy) and k, it is impossible to find x where H(concat(k,x))=y.
     * Application is search puzzle.
 Given puzzle id and target set Y, find solution x where H(concat(id,x)) in Y.
     * This property implies that there is no solving strategy better than trying random values of x to solve the puzzle.
-    * Puzzle is used for bitcoin mining.
+    * Puzzle is used for Bitcoin mining.
 * Bitcoin uses SHA-256 as crypto hash fn.
   * How it works : Takes msg and breaks into blocks that are 512 bits in size (last block has padding).
 Start by selecting 256 initial value from some table.
 Then you pass 256 bit and first 512 bit of the msg to a compression fn c that returns 256 bits.
 Keep repeating it till last block of msg is reached.
 Output is the hash.
   * If compression fn is collision free, the entire function is collision free.